AndrewJBateman/angular-tailwind-dataportal/README.md

 ## :books: General info

 * Data shown on a grid of Tailwind-styled cards
+* Angular Signals used to track the state of changing backend data so rendering can be optimised.
 * Any JSON data object made available on `localhost:3000` can be displayed on the Angular frontend.
 It is easy to modify the frontend Typescript model and HTML markup to match the JSON object on the backend.
 I used [drug product JSON data](https://health-products.canada.ca/api/drug/drugproduct/?lang=en&type=json) as test data - see `db.json`

 ## :camera: Screenshots